Wajid-Ali-Dh/man-vision/README.md

-what # AI-Based Defect Detection and Adaptive Manufacturing Correction System
+ # AI-Based Defect Detection and Adaptive Manufacturing Correction System

 This project demonstrates a real-time computer vision pipeline for defect detection in manufacturing, with adaptive decision-making and a visual dashboard.

+## Demo: Simulation Video

 ## Features
 - **Defect Detection:** Uses YOLOv8 for detecting defects (scratches, tool wear, misalignment) in images, video, or webcam feed.